Ian Happ Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.13 team ERA ranks 14th among all league pitching staffs.
+- The Orioles' 4.21 team ERA ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to give up 77 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- The Orioles rank 17th in baseball in home runs allowed (80 total, 1.1 per game).

-- The Orioles are sending Irvin (1-2) to the mound for his fifth start of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts in 18 1/3 innings pitched.
+- Kremer makes the start for the Orioles, his 15th of the season.
+He is 7-3 with a 4.74 ERA and 65 strikeouts in 76 2/3 innings pitched.

-- In his most recent outing on Saturday against the Kansas City Royals, the lefty went 5 1/3 innings, giving up one earned run while surrendering six hits.
+- The righty last appeared on Tuesday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up eight hits.

-- In five games this season, the 29-year-old has a 7.85 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .316 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.